BATMAN-G/Training-Arc/Docker/General-Info.md

 Docker images built with Dockerfiles which is consist of several parts first the `FROM` and it specifies the base layer of the image, the we have the `WORKDIR` which specifies the working directory, and we have `RUN` and `CMD` both used to run commands but `RUN` is used for running commands while building the image while `CMD` is used only once per Dockerfile to execute the initial execution of the image.

+# How does `CMD` Wroks in Dockerfiles?

-# When running a dockerfile that has a `CMD` in it and trying to write an argument in the run command it will overwrite the command in the `CMD`
+When running a dockerfile that has a `CMD` in it and trying to write an argument in the run command it will overwrite the command in the `CMD`

 # How does `ENTRYPOINT` works in Dockerfiles?